 - They snap and I wouldn’t want one;

-Our current Cocker Spaniel is the opposite.
-We know his background, his breed line, and we are more experienced Cocker parents now.
+My other two Cocker Spaniels are the opposite.
+We know their background, breed line, and we are more experienced Cocker parents now.
+I will always support reputable Cocker rescue groups and reputable Cocker Spaniel breeders.

 I’ll never forget a line I read in a Cocker Spaniel magazine many years ago, and I wish I could credit the person.
 She said, “Cockers have a very soft disposition and they do not do well with harsh discipline.”